 - ½ lemon lemon juice

-- Soak the lentils in either cold water overnight or in hot water for an hour (this greatly reduces cooking time).
+- Soak the lentils in either cold water overnight or in hot water for an hour (this greatly reduces cooking time and makes the lentils more digestible).
 Rinse well.

 - Dice the carrot, ginger and chilli and add to the lentils together with the water and bay leaves.
 Bring to the boil and then simmer for 15 to 20 minutes or until the carrots and lentils are tender.